Curved Monitors are becoming more and more popular, especially for Gaming. But do Curved Monitors make sense in Content Creation Workloads?

 A monitor’s refresh rate describes how many images per second it can display.
 This is typically described in Hz, although some manufacturers use FPS (Frames Per Second) instead.

 In general, a high refresh rate is more important for gaming than it is for content creation.
 It can help reduce motion blur during gaming, resulting in crisper, clearer images.

 This is why you’ll often see gamers look for monitors with a refresh rate of 120 Hz or more.
 But is this really necessary for content creation?

 High refresh rates are not important for 3D modeling, CAD, or photo editing.

 That said, for film applications, you might need a higher refresh rate.
-For example, if you’re editing a 60 FPS video, you’re going to need a monitor with a refresh rate of 60Hz.
+For example, if you’re editing a video shot in over 60 FPS, you’re going to need a monitor with a refresh rate of over 60Hz.

 Video game developers might want even higher refresh rates.
 If you’re working on an animation that’s designed for a 240Hz monitor, your monitor should offer 240Hz.

 Basically, your refresh rate needs will depend on your application.
 But for most content creators, a refresh rate of 60Hz will be good enough to get the job done.